progyadeep/serverless_p2p_messaging/README.md

 A node server is locally set up at a chosen port (default=3001) which is going to serve as the incoming message server.
 This local server is exposed via a secure <b>ssh tunnel</b>.
 An open source program called <a href="https://serveo.net">serveo.net</a> is used for this purpose; however, you can use any other service of your choice (like <a href="https://localhost.run">localhost.run</a>, <a href="https://ngrok.com">ngrock</a>, etc) by modifying the code in `hosts.js` accordingly.<br/><br/>
 On receiving messages, the server temporarily stores them in a variable and returns its value (i.e., all unread messages) when the client sends an HTTP request at `/fetch`.<br/><br/>
 The client can interact with the program through a simple in-browser UI (HTML webpage).
 Every 0.5s, a function asynchronously checks for available unread messages and puts them on the HTML page.<br/><br/>
-When the client wants to send a message to their perr, an HTTP POST request is sent at the `/` of the peer's exposed node server which then receives the message and stores it, until requested by the peer's client UI, in a vaariable.
+When the client wants to send a message to their peer, an HTTP POST request is sent at the `/` of the peer's exposed node server which then receives the message and stores it, until requested by the peer's client UI, in a variable.

 # Prerequisites
 1. <a href="https://nodejs.org">Node.js</a>.